-Imagine driving with all your navigation indicators, signs, road information, distances to other vehicles and other data displayed right in front of you.
+Imagine driving with all your navigation indicators, signs, road information, distances to other vehicles and other data displayed right in front of you in augmented reality.

 AR applications can be set up to display only the information most relevant to the driver such as the directions, road signs, sometimes, road closures or accidents.